Instrumental/instrumental_agent-php/README.md

 Need to quickly disable the agent?
 Use `$I->setEnabled(FALSE);` on initialization and you don't need to change any application code.

+## Symfony

+For usage with Symfony applications, we recommend registering the [agent as a Symfony service](examples/symfony/README.md).

 ## Troubleshooting & Help

 We are here to help.
 Email us at [support@instrumentalapp.com](mailto:support@instrumentalapp.com).